seyd/JS.Responsive/README.md

 # JS.Responsive
-Tool for responsive styling and javascript coding
+Tool for responsive styling and responsive javascript coding.